robertbradl/memoire/README.md

 ## What is Memoire?

-Memoire is a iOS app for note taking and reminders.
-I want to create this app since none of the apps I have testest really suit my needs.
+Memoire is an iOS app for note taking and reminders.
+I want to create this app since none of the apps I have testest really suited my needs.

-This is also my first thing ever written in Swift.
+This is also my first programm ever written in Swift.
 So this will improve as I am progressing with Swift and SwiftUI.